 Unfortunately, the service providers keep tabs on the port activity and even throttle the data if they notice high bandwidth consumption.
 If you use open ports while gaming, use a port scanner like WhatsMyIP.org to check specific ports for throttling.

 To perform a scan, visit the site > click on port scanners > tap on Game ports.
-If you use these ports during gaming, but they show a REJECTED status, it indicates that your ISP is throttling the internet connection.
+Using these ports during gaming but they show a REJECTED status indicates that your ISP is throttling the internet connection.

-Wehe is an amazing tool developed by Northeastern University.
+Wehe is a fantastic tool developed by Northeastern University.
 Android and iOS users can check whether their ISPs are throttling the connection on popular streaming services like Netflix, YouTube, and Spotify.
 To perform a test, you first need to download and install the Wehe app from the Google or Apple Store and then follow the steps below: